 Field Description Rule Type Select the type of rule.
 Options are One to One , One to Many , Many to One , and Many to Many .
-Use Interface Select the interface to which this rule will apply.
-Options include any interfaces defined for your gateway. internalAddrStart Enter the starting address for the internal server. internalAddrEnd Enter the ending address for the internal server. externalAddrStart Enter the starting address for the external server. externalAddrEnd Enter the ending address for the external server.
+Use Interface Select the interface to which this rule will apply. internalAddrStart Enter the starting address for the internal server. internalAddrEnd Enter the ending address for the internal server. externalAddrStart Enter the starting address for the external server. externalAddrEnd Enter the ending address for the external server.